Teacher: Mrs. Andrea Fitzsimmons

 Mrs. Fitzsimmons has been a member of the Wappingers Central School District ever since her first day of school!
 She began AM Kindergarten at Oak Grove Elementary and then moved on to St. Mary's School in Wappingers Falls.
 Mrs. Fitz went to Wappingers Junior High, Roy C. Ketcham, and then continued her education at Dutchess Community College.
 She graduated from SUNY Oneonta with her BS in Elementary Education and has her Masters in Literacy from Mercy College.
 Her first experience with Fishkill Plains was during her student teaching placement in the fourth grade back in 2001.
 Mrs. Fitz knew right away that she wanted to work here and be part of this fantastic school community!

-Mrs. Fitzsimmons is in her 22nd year of teaching and truly loves what she does.
+Mrs. Fitzsimmons is in her 23rd year of teaching and truly loves what she does.
 She says she is surrounded by amazing people, fantastic students, and great friends!
-Mr. and Mrs. Fitzsimmons have been married for 19 years, live in the WCSD and have two boys.
-Dean is fifteen years old and is a sophomore in high school!
+Mr. and Mrs. Fitzsimmons have been married for 20 years, live in the WCSD and have two boys.
+Dean is 16 years old and is a junior in high school!
 He loves playing football for RCK and cheering on his favorite team, the Dallas Cowboys, with his Dad.
-Patrick is eleven years old and is entering 6th grade.
-He is a ball of energy and loves playing football for the Wappingers Indians, hanging out with his friends, and listening to music, like his Mom ;)
+Patrick is 12 years old and is entering 7th grade.
+He loves playing football, everything basketball, hanging out with his friends, and listening to music, like his Mom ;)

 From Mrs. Fitz :)